-- They also identified the scrap and defective arises in the production or completion of the job and accordingly steps can be taken to minimize this.
+- They also identified the scrap and defective arises in the production or completion of the job, and accordingly, steps can be taken to minimize this.

 Disadvantages of Job Order Costing

-Following are disadvantages of job order costing.
+The following are the disadvantages of job order costing.

-- A cost comparison is difficult because in this method the cost sheet is prepared for each job separately according to the specification.
+- A cost comparison is difficult because, in this method, the cost sheet is prepared for each job separately according to the specification.

-- If two or jobs are going simultaneously then there is a chance of mistake as the cost of one job may be posted in another job.
+- If two or jobs are going simultaneously, then there is a chance of mistake as the cost of one job may be posted in another job.

 - In job order costing, overhead costs are based on estimates because it is challenging to know the overhead cost, which is directly linked with the specific job because most of the overhead facilities are used for more than one job.
 Therefore, there is a chance of excess/shortage allocation of cost.